-Unit members shall receive \$.60 per hour in addition to their hourly rate of pay when working a night shift which ends at or after 10:00 p.m.
-(9:00 p.m. in the Library Division) and before midnight, and \$.80 per hour in addition to their hourly rate of pay when working a night shift which includes work during the period after midnight to 3:00 a.m.
+Unit members shall receive a reasonable increase to the \$.60 per hour in addition to their hourly rate of pay when working a night shift which ends at or after 10:00 p.m.
+(9:00 p.m. in the Library Division) and before midnight, and a reasonable increase to the \$.80 per hour in addition to their hourly rate of pay when working a night shift which includes work during the period after midnight to 3:00 a.m.
 Shift differential shall continue be paid at the rate of the regular shift for any additional hours worked following the regular shift.